imjsjs/grubbinwithgriff/_posts/2020-01-02-french-toast-pizza.md

 date: 2021-01-02 12:00:00 -0500
 ---

 Tired of settling for leftover pizza being either cold and tough or hot and soggy?
 Step up your culinary game by french toasting your day-old pizza slices instead!
 This is the perfect recipe for those post-new years blues or any in-home brunch.
-Pair it with a mimoso for a weekend meal that would make Paunch Burger proud.
+Pair it with a mimosa for a weekend meal that would make Paunch Burger proud.

 <iframe width="100%" height="315" src="https://www.youtube.com/embed/UFuTHY3IhhE" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>